 - Flower arrangements around the room

-Once you have your decor and recipe ideas saved look through all the photos and look for a theme.
+Once you have your decor and recipe ideas saved look through all the photos and look for bridal shower themes that you think the bride will love.
 In our situation, we had a spring southern theme.
-The colors where spring-inspired and we knew we wanted to use traditional more formal southern elements in our design.
+The colors were spring-inspired and we knew we wanted to use traditional more formal southern elements in our design.